yssource/rhai/README.md

     123;                // eliminated - no effect
     "hello";            // eliminated - no effect
     [1, 2, x, x*2, 5];  // eliminated - no effect
-    foo(42);            // NOT eliminated - the function 'foo' may have side effects 666                 // NOT eliminated - this is the return value of the block,
+    foo(42);            // NOT eliminated - functions calls are not touched 666                 // NOT eliminated - this is the return value of the block,
                         //                  and the block is the last one
                         //                  so this is the return value of the whole script